gaehlerm/SoftwareEngineering/README.md

 Combustible car engines are operating best around roughly 2000-3000rpm.
 At lower rotations the engine could not operate properly, running them faster makes them inefficient and noisy.
 This problem is mitigated by the gear box that allows your car to operate at a wide range of velocities.
 Now there used to be a minor problem about the gear boxes.
 The user had to manually change the gear using a clutch.
 Most car drivers get the hang out of it quickly, but it is certainly not user friendly.
 Most car drivers only want to get to work, the restaurant, etc. They only want to change the speed of the car.
 They do not want to care about neither the gear box nor the clutch in their car!

-Now there is a well-known solution: automatic gears.
-A car can drive at any pace of choice and the automatic gear box will select the most suitable gear.
+Now there is a well-known solution: automatic transmission.
+A car can drive at any pace of choice and the automatic transmission will select the most suitable gear.
 Problem solved.
-You pay a little fee for the automatic gear but you’ll never have to think about it again.
+You pay a little fee for the automatic transmission but you’ll never have to think about it again.
 You push the gas pedal to control the speed of your car and all the technical details are taken care of by the board electronics of your car.
 Now we only have to wait for self-driving cars in order to remove the steering wheel and the gas pedal all together.

 ## Code interfaces

 Once again, understanding interfaces in general will allow you to write much better code.
 It’s just the same as in the real world examples above.
 Try to follow the same principles.
 Figuring out what the user really wants, makes writing a well-designed interface quite easy.
-Writing some user code examples will help you a lot, as you'll learn in section // ? // on test driven development (TDD).
+Writing some user code examples will help you a lot, as you'll learn in section [Test Driven Development] on test driven development (TDD).

 Always define an interface from the user perspective.
 What is it a user wants?
 How does he want to use your code?
 These are the important questions to ask.

-An interface that is designed from the engineers point of view is usually no good.
+An interface that is designed from the engineers point of view is usually badly designed.
 It is designed from the wrong point of view.
 An engineers interface is easy to implement but not that easy to use as engineers look at what they have.
 They lack the vision of what they could have.
 Thus, they miss the point of a good interface.
 An engineers interface is like an old Nokia phone.
 It's shape and functionality was mostly determined by the engineers preferences.
 The designers had little to say and were only allowed to smoothen the edges a little.
 Meanwhile a good interface is more like an iPhone.
 Here is was the other way around.
 Designers told the engineers what they had to do and the solution was a phone with an interface that is easy to use.
 This is how you have to design your interfaces.
 You need someone with some vision on how your code should be used.
 Not some engineer who does a great job implementing the code but has no idea how to use it.

 Interfaces are everywhere.
-Every function // cite the chapter? // or class // cite the chapter? // has an external interface and uses several interfaces from other functions or classes.
+Every function [Functions] or class [Classes] has an external interface and uses several interfaces from other functions or classes.
 This is why understanding good interface design is paramount.
 Especially with classes it is hard to define a good interface that let's the user do what he wants without exposing too much of the internals of the class.
 But also with functions one has to consider how the function arguments should be ordered.

 ### Example